Lidos in London for a refreshing dip

 Europe’s biggest outdoor freshwater pool opens its doors to the public from April to September and is one of the most popular lidos in London.
 At just over ninety metres long, the pool is almost double Olympic proportions, leaving lots of room for each swimmer to bask in the sunshine whilst they bob up and down the lanes.
 The pool also has iconic multi-coloured changing huts and they provide the perfect backdrop reminiscent of the traditional English seaside, and as the water is unheated you really can imagine that you’re taking a dip in the brisk English sea.
 Make sure to arrive swim ready and book in advance on the Places Leisure website or app to ensure you get a spot in the water.

 Whether you’re after some serious swimming or looking for a place to unwind with friends, Guildford Lido is a Surrey spot to suit you.
-Water slides and toddler pools are now open for the Summer 2022 Season (from 30th of April to September 11th), keeping the kids occupied for hours on end while you can enjoy lounging on the grass or taking a dip.
+The Olympic-sized pool and paddling pools are now open for the Summer 2023 Season from 29 April, keeping the kids occupied for hours on end while you can enjoy lounging on the grass or taking a dip.
 The Lido is one of Guildford’s biggest attractions, with families flocking from all areas of London and Surrey to this sanctuary, so make sure you book in advance and get there early to find a parking space.
 The Lido also hosts screenings and events.
 In the past, guests have been welcome to enjoy an evening swim and slides before settling down for a film screening.
-Come equipped with a picnic of your own, or treat yourself to a cocktail and some delicious Mexican snacks from the Burrito Loco shack on site.
+Come equipped with a picnic of your own or treat yourself to a cocktail and some delicious Mexican snacks from the Burrito Loco shack on site.

 The best places for ice cream in London.
 See our guide!